All Episodes

 Yeah, it makes me wonder.

-Her first name is spelled ASS ATA.
+Her first name is spelled ASSATA.

-Apparently she was a little bit of both of those things, and so she was involved with the execution of a cop.
+So she was involved with the execution of a cop.

-So she went to jail, and then she was broken out of jail.
+So she went to jail and then she was broken out of jail.

-There was some massive jail break um with help from the outside, and they broke her into jail some years ago, and 1970s, it looks like it was.
+And they broke her in a jail some years ago in the 1970s, it looks like it was.

 But the reason that it's a big story is how it's being treated in the news.

-The left-leaning news, and indeed the Chicago's teachers union say things like this.
+The left-leaning news, and indeed the Chicago's Teachers' Union, say things like this.

-So, this is the Chicago Teachers Union.
+So this is the Chicago Teachers' Union.

 Today we honor the life and legacy of a revolutionary fighter, a fierce writer, a revered elder of black liberation, and a leader of freedom whose spirit continues to live in our struggle.